Top 7 Most Common Knee Pain Causes & their ultimate treatment one must know!

 2. Hot FomentationFor Chronic Pain: Use a warm compress or heating pad as needed.

 4. Compression: Wrap something snug around your knee to help reduce swelling.
-A healthcare provider can teach you how to do this safely.
+An Orthopedic Doctor can teach you how to do this safely.

 5. Elevation: Keep your knee up higher than your heart.
 You can do this by putting pillows or cushions under your knee.